Configure Privacy Settings in Matomo

 Finally, note that if your audience is widely using IE10, IE11, or Maxthon, then you will not track some of your audience because these older browsers have the DoNotTrack feature enabled by default for all users.

-Step 5) Create a Privacy Policy page on your website(s)
+Step 5) Create or update the Privacy Policy and Cookie Notice on your website(s)

-A privacy policy is a statement or a legal document that discloses some or all of the ways a party gathers, uses, discloses, and manages a customer or client’s data.
-It fulfills a legal requirement to protect a customer or client’s privacy.
+A Privacy Policy is a statement or a legal document that discloses some or all of the ways a party gathers, uses, discloses, and manages a customer or client’s data.
+It fulfills a legal requirement to inform your website visitors about your data processing and their data privacy rights.
+A Cookie Notice informs users about the cookies and tracking technologies used on your website, their purposes, and how users can manage their preferences, ensuring compliance with regulations like the GDPR and ePrivacy Directive.

 Step 6) Learn about personal data regulations such as GDPR

-To learn more about the privacy regulations and in particular the GDPR, please visit our GDPR User guide.
+To learn more about the privacy regulations and in particular the GDPR, please visit our GDPR Guide.

-Or in Matomo go to Administration > Privacy > GDPR Overview to find details about awareness & documentation, individuals’ rights, security procedures, and data retention.
+Or, navigate to Matomo settings > Privacy > GDPR Overview to find details about awareness, documentation, individuals’ rights, security procedures, and data retention.

 Step 7) Anonymising data that has already been tracked

-When you have tracked data in the past and realised later you tracked maybe too much data or some personal data, you can easily anonymize the affected data using our tool to anonymize previously tracked raw data.
+When you have tracked data in the past and realised later you tracked maybe too much data or some personal data, you can easily anonymise the affected data using our tool to anonymise previously tracked raw data.

 When you enable this option, an Order ID will be automatically anonymised so no personal information will be tracked.
-It is important to note that if you enable this feature, in some cases duplicate orders may be counted if people refresh the order confirmation page as there is no way to distinguish unique orders.
+It is important to note that if you enable this feature, in some cases duplicate orders may be counted if visitors refresh the order confirmation page, as there is no way to distinguish unique orders.

 Step 10) Optional Privacy Preferences